dart-lang/site-www/src/codelabs/dart-cheatsheet_migrated.md

 MyColor({this.red = 0, this.green = 0, this.blue = 0});
 ```

-With default values it is no longer necessary to mark the parameters as `required`.

 ### Code example

 Add a one-line constructor to `MyClass` that uses
 `this.` syntax to receive and assign values for
 all three properties of the class.

-Ignore all initial errors in the dartpad.
+Ignore all initial errors in the DartPad.

 ```dart:run-dartpad:ga_id-this_constructor:null_safety-true
 {$ begin main.dart $}